China proposes export caps to solve solar dispute with EU - paper

 In an apparent response to the solar dispute, China formally began an investigation this month into whether Europe is selling wine in China below cost.

-The solar dispute has the potential to affect 21 billion euros ($27.1 billion) worth of imported Chinese solar panels, cells and wafers from manufacturers such as Trina Solar, Yingli Green Energy and Suntech Power Holdings.
+The solar dispute has the potential to affect 21 billion euros $27.1 billion (18 billion pounds) worth of imported Chinese solar panels, cells and wafers from manufacturers such as Trina Solar (TSL.N), Yingli Green Energy (YGE.N) and Suntech Power Holdings STP.N.

 The EU accounts for about half of China's solar exports, which have already been hit hard by the euro zone debt crisis that had forced major European countries such as Germany to slash subsidies for renewable power.